-Tu ShaheeN Hai Parwaaz Hai Kaam Tera Tere Saamne Aasman Aur Bhee Hain You are the great Eagle, your passion is flight, look ahead, there are more skies to transcend. - Muhammad Iqbal (1915; trans.
+Tu ShaheeN Hai Parwaaz Hai Kaam Tera Tere Saamne Aasman Aur Bhee Hain

+You are the great Eagle, your passion is flight, look ahead, there are more skies to transcend.

+- Muhammad Iqbal (1915; trans.
 1920)

 In Part II of this book, Master of Education students from a university in the interior of British Columbia, Canada, share their analysis of real-world dilemmas in higher education as part of an assignment for a leadership course.
-The student population is diverse with representation from countries around the world, including Argentina, Bangladesh, Canada, China, India, Iran, Nigeria, the Philippines, Sri Lanka, and Vietnam, to name a few.
+The student population is diverse with representation from countries around the world, including Argentina, Canada, China, Columbia, India, Mexico, and Nigeria, to name a few.
 They offer diverse perspectives, informed by their lived experience, social positions, disciplinary backgrounds, and cultural histories.